 - Put the beans back in the pot and cover them with water 2 inches above level of beans.
 Put over high heat to begin cooking while you prepare the other ingredients.

 - You’re going to want to chop the garlic, onion, celery, and bell pepper very finely, and the fastest and best way to do this is in a food processor.
 I throw the 4 peeled cloves of garlic in first, and then add the onion, quartered, and pulse until finely chopped.
 Add this to the pot on the stove, and then do the same thing with the celery and bell peppers, adding each to the beans.
-Add the remaining ingredients, except the salt and the rice.
+Add the remaining ingredients, except the rice.

 - When the beans reach a boil, reduce the heat to a simmer.
 Cook, stirring every now and then, until they are completely tender and falling apart.
 This can take anywhere from 2 to 3 hours, depending upon the age of your beans.
 (Add more water as necessary to keep them hydrated.)
-When they are completely tender, add the salt to taste, and check the seasonings.
+When they are completely tender, add more salt to taste, and check the seasonings.
 Add any additional spices you want, and cook for at least 10 more minutes, until sauce is thick and beans are disintegrating.
 Remove the bay leaves, and serve over rice.

 Throughout this whole procedure, you should have a nice glass of wine.
 The spirit of Mardi Gras will not be stopped!
 Throw me something, Mister!
 Et laissez les bon temps rouler! 🙂

-Looking for more Louisiana recipes?
+Looking for more vegan Louisiana recipes?
 Try these: